Sometrik/framework/iOS_Support.md

 ## Styles

 Style system is based on CSS and the requirements of Android platform.
 No units should be added to the style values, and the implicit unit is considered to be density independent pixel.

 No inheritance is currently needed.
 All widgets are sent just the styles that they need.

-However, each widget has three sets of styles for different states: NORMAL, ACTIVE, SELECTED
+However, each widget has three sets of styles for different states:
+NORMAL, ACTIVE, SELECTED.
+If the widget is is pressed, it goes to the ACTIVE state, and when its a toggle button that is selected, it goes to the selected state.

 Style | Description
 ----- | -----------